Does This Sound Familiar?

-In business-to-business (B2B) sales, the Missing Link problem refers to the different definitions used by Marketing and Sales professionals when they talk about what constitutes a "sales lead" - or, more precisely, what each considers to be a qualified sales lead.
+The Missing Link problem refers to the different definitions used by Marketing and Sales professionals when they talk about what constitutes a "sales lead" - or, more precisely, what each considers to be a qualified sales lead.
+And it can occur whether you're in B2B or B2C.

-There are all sorts of so-called solutions available, such as lead scoring systems, and marketing tactics that are designed to produce "Sales Qualified Leads" (SQLs).
+There are all sorts of so-called solutions available, such as lead scoring systems, and marketing tactics that are designed to produce "Marketing Qualified Leads" (MQLs) versus "Sales Qualified Leads" (SQLs).
 But these are mostly just band-aids. [more/less]

-The problem is that Marketing generally doesn't do appointment-setting, which is the one thing that most B2B salespeople actually want - provided that the appointment is with a decision maker who has a need for the product or service, and who wants to talk to a salesperson about how it can help.
+The problem is that Marketing generally doesn't interact directly with the customer.
+In B2B, for example, Marketing typically doesn't do appointment-setting, which is the one thing that most B2B salespeople actually want - provided that the appointment is with a decision maker who has a need for the product or service, and who wants to talk to a salesperson about how it can help.
+In B2C, Marketing is usually more concerned with promotion than understanding needs, which is ultimately what really drives the sale.

-If you sell into a B2B market, then the key to your business growth - and the connection between your marketing and sales programs - is the "qualified sales lead."
+Whether you're in B2B or B2C, the key to business growth - and the connection between your marketing and sales programs - is the "qualified sales lead."
 No matter what you sell, or to whom you sell it, producing qualified sales leads is the "critical path item" to success.
 This is because, while "nothing ever happens until somebody sells something", "no one ever sold anything until they got in the door."

-In other words, whether you sell to industrial, commercial, healthcare, professional, IT or financial companies, the only thing that matters, as far as your Marketing program is concerned, should be the production of qualified sales leads.
+In other words, whether you sell to industrial, commercial, healthcare, professional, IT, financial companies or consumers, the only thing that matters, as far as your Marketing program is concerned, should be the production of qualified sales leads.
 As a Sales rep, exposures, clicks, visits, lists, eyeballs, opens, attendees, content reads and contacts are nice to have.
 But what you need are qualified sales leads, because those are what drive sales.

 So how do we define a qualified sales lead?